Carbon Explorer: A Holistic Approach for Designing Carbon Aware Datacenters: Introduction

+\textbf{Sustainability Design Space.} 24/7 carbon-free computing requires re-visiting classic questions in datacenter architecture and management.
+Architects have studied power infrastructure \cite{fan07} to maximize performance and utilization subject to power constraints \cite{fan16, govindan14, sakalkar20}.
+They have developed schedulers in which jobs request resources and schedulers allocate them \cite{hindman11,kubernetes}, perhaps with fairness and sharing incentives \cite{ghodsi11, zahedi14}.
+Architects must rethink these frameworks for carbon-free energy.

-Various strategies have been explored to help datacenters cope with the intermittent nature of renewable energy and increase 24/7 CFE.
-First, demand response strategies can predict renewable energy supply and datacenter energy demand, and schedule computation to align supply and demand \cite{radovanovic2021carbon, wiesner2021let, bashir2021enabling, zhang21a}.
-Second, energy storage can reduce datacenter exposure to fluctuations in renewable energy supply \cite{liu21tsc, liu15}.
-Third, further investment in wind and solar can ensure sufficient supply for more hours and days of the year.
-These strategies have significant implications for datacenter infrastructure.
-Datacenters may need additional servers that perform extra computation when carbon-free energy is abundant \cite{zhang21b}, batteries that provide capacity well beyond that of today's existing power supplies, as well as investments in energy generation that reflect the datacenter's location and the relative availability of wind and solar.
-All of this infrastructure incurs additional embodied carbon cost -- an important but under-explored aspect of carbon-efficient datacenters.
+Architects must first define parameterized solutions for coping with intermittent renewable energy.
+And they require tools that reveal carbon-efficient combinations of these solutions.
+One solution is demand response, which schedules computation to align renewable energy supply and datacenter energy demand \cite{radovanovic2021carbon, wiesner2021let, bashir2021enabling, zhang21a, wierman14}.
+A second is energy storage, which reduces exposure to supply fluctuations \cite{liu21tsc, liu15}.
+Finally, further investment in wind and solar offers more carbon-free energy.

+These solutions have implications for infrastructure.
+Datacenters will need additional servers that perform extra computation when carbon-free energy is abundant \cite{zhang21b}, batteries much larger than those in today's power infrastructure, and investments in energy generation that reflect the datacenter's location and relative availability of wind and solar.
+All of this infrastructure incurs embodied carbon costs, an important but under-explored aspect of datacenter sustainability.
+Architects must pursue coordinated design and management---spanning hardware architecture, datacenter systems, distributed software---to identify the carbon-optimal mix of solutions.
-In this paper, we present a framework for defining and exploring the design space for 24/7 carbon-free computing.
-The framework consumes a vast amount of data that details energy demands from hyperscale datacenters and energy supplies from renewable sources across locations in the United States.
-It models the effect of investments in renewable energy generation using real power grid data, in battery capacity using a physically accurate battery storage model, and in server capacity to support computation scheduling using production-datacenter traces.
-Finally, the framework performs a Pareto analysis to determine optimal carbon footprint designs while taking into account both the operational and the embodied carbon incurred when manufacturing the required infrastructures.
-In summary, the main contributions of the paper are: